rikfair/undated/docs/tutorial.rst

 Limitations
 -----------

-``undated`` was designed with data processing in mind, using the Gregorian calendar.
-It makes no adjustment for the Julian calendar changeover and will treat any dates before 1583 as invalid.
+``undated`` was designed with data processing of recent (-ish) dates in mind.
+Thus it uses the Gregorian calendar and makes no adjustment for the Julian calendar changeover.
+Thus it will treat any dates before 1583 as invalid.

 Common Parameter Names
 ----------------------

-Parameter names have been standardised as much as possible, to be more intuitive and understandable.
+Parameter names have been standardised as much as possible, to be more consistent, intuitive and understandable.

 - **day**: the day of the month as an integer
 - **fmt**: the date format string or can sometimes be the udf.UndatedFormat object